Skip to content

 Common side effects:

-• Mild irritation at the subcutaneous injection site
+• Mild irritation or redness at the subcutaneous injection site

 Rare or serious side effects: